jbyeung/Copia-Fullstack-Challenge-Pt2/README.md

 # instructions
 Start the backend first.
-Install:
+Then for this front-end, install:

 > yarn install